SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: uwu

 - **%tag** `<tag: Optional>`
     - Info: Updates your tag on your profile, up to 30 characters long.
-Leave the field blank to reset the tag to your discord username.
+Leave the field blank to reset the tag to your Discord Username.
     - Example: `%tag test tag`
     - Aliases: smashtag, sptag, settag

-- **%tempmute** `<@user> <time> <reason>`
+- **%tempmute** `<@member> <time> <reason>`
-    - Info: **Admin only.** Mutes a user in both servers for the specified time, which is in a shortened format with any number and d/h/m/s.
+    - Info: **Admin only.** Mutes a Member in both servers for the specified time, which is in a shortened format with any number and d/h/m/s.
 Minimum time is 30 seconds, maximum is 1 day.
-Mention the user or use User ID.
-The reason will get DM'd to the muted person, if the bot can DM the user.
+Mention the Member or use Member ID.
+The reason will get DM'd to the muted person, if the bot can DM the Member.
     - Example: `%tempmute @Phxenix 12h30m what an idiot`

 - **%time**
     - Info: Shows the current time as a timezone aware object.
     - Aliases: currenttime

-- **%timeout** `<@user> <time> <reason>`
+- **%timeout** `<@member> <time> <reason>`
-    - Info: **Admin only.** Times out a user for the specified time and tries to DM them the reason.
+    - Info: **Admin only.** Times out a Member for the specified time and tries to DM them the reason.
 Maximum time is 28 days - 1 second.
-Mention the user or use User ID.
-The reason will get DM'd to the muted person, if the bot can DM the user.
+Mention the Member or use Member ID.
+The reason will get DM'd to the muted person, if the bot can DM the Member.
 Uses the same time converter as tempmute and reminders, in a shortened format with any number and d/h/m/s.
     - Example: `%timeout @Phxenix 12h30m what an idiot`

 - **%unban** `<@user>`
     - Info: **Admin only.** Unbans a user.
 Mention the User or use User ID.
     - Example: `%unban @Phxenix`

-- **%unmute** `<@user>`
+- **%unmute** `<@member>`
-    - Info: **Admin only.** Unmutes a user in both servers.
+    - Info: **Admin only.** Unmutes a Member in both servers.
 Please use this in all cases to unmute someone.
-Mention the User or use User ID.
+Mention the Member or use Member ID.
     - Example: `%unmute @Phxenix`

-- **%updatelevel** `<@user: Optional>`
+- **%updatelevel** `<@member: Optional>`
-    - Info: Updates your level role or the one of the mentioned user according to your MEE6 level manually.
+    - Info: Updates your level role or the one of the mentioned Member according to your MEE6 level manually.
 Has a 5 minute cooldown.
 Note that this gets done anyways every 23 hours for everyone in the server.
 Only works in the Training Grounds server.
     - Example: `%updatelevel @Phxenix`

-- **%userinfo** `<@user: Optional>`
+- **%userinfo** `<@member: Optional>`
-    - Info: Gets you various information about a user.
-If you haven't specified a user, this will get your own info.
-Mention the User or use User ID.
+    - Info: Gets you various information about a Member.
+If you haven't specified a Member, this will get your own info.
+Mention the Member or use Member ID.
 Does not work in DMs.
     - Example: `%userinfo @Phxenix`
     - Aliases: user, user-info, info